pconrad/python-county-adjacency/README.md

 # What this library does

-This library provides a Python wrapper around data from the file https://www2.census.gov/geo/docs/reference/county_adjacency.txt (a copy of which is cached in this repo), that allows a user to determine, for any US county, what counties are adjacent to that county (i.e. share a border with it.)
+This library provides a Python code that processes the data in the file https://www2.census.gov/geo/docs/reference/county_adjacency.txt (a copy of which is cached in this repo), and turns it into a JSON representation that easily allows a user to determine, for any US county, what counties are adjacent to that county (i.e. share a border with it.)

+The library also provides a set convenience functions for doing computations over this data.

 # Details